 So, you may be thinking: Why would I use needles to treat pain?
 Won’t it hurt?
 Trained acupuncturists will tell you that pain is not the intention of the treatment, and that the session should pretty much be a comfortable experience.
 In addition, acupuncture performed by an experienced professional, using sterile needles, is generally considered safe.
 However, if acupuncture is not performed correctly, it “can cause serious adverse effects, including infections, punctured organs, collapsed lungs, and injury to the central nervous system,” according to the National Institutes of Health.

-You can read more about what acupuncture feels like in this Huffington Post article.
+You can read more about what acupuncture feels like at Johns Hopkins Medicine.

 Cognitive behavioral therapy